-The fellowship led to a book, Stealing History: Tomb Raiders, Smugglers, and the Looting of the Ancient World, published by St. Martin’s Press in December 2004 and going paperback in 2006.
+In 2002, I won an Alicia Patterson Fellowship to write on the global trade in looted antiquities, leading to a book, Stealing History: Tomb Raiders, Smugglers, and the Looting of the Ancient World, which was published by St. Martin’s Press in December 2004 and went paperback in 2006.
 The book used the history of pillage in Peru as a case study to explore how the illicit antiquities trade had degraded the world’s historical record.
-The book won positive reviews in popular and scholarly publications and was made into a History Channel documentary.
-Parts of Stealing History appeared before publication in ARTnews, Mother Jones and Archaeology and post-publication in translation in the Colombian magazine Gatopardo.
-Translation rights were sold for two other languages, and the book has been used widely as a university text.
+The book won positive reviews in popular and scholarly publications and was made into a History Channel segment.
+Parts of Stealing History appeared before publication in ARTnews, Mother Jones and Archaeology and later in translation in the Colombian magazine Gatopardo.